Hossein-1991/NLP-projects/README.md

 # NLP-projects
-All projects which are related to NLP and web scrapping!
+All projects which are related to NLP and web scraping!

 General Description:
 -----------------------